-In January 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 84, Fiduciary Activities.
+In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 This statement establishes criteria for identifying fiduciary activities of all state and local governments.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
-The School District is currently evaluating the impact this standard will have on the financial statements when adopted.
-The provisions of this statement are effective for the School District's financial statements for the year ending June 30, 2020.
+The School District has evaluated the impact this standard will have on the financial statements.
+As of July 1, 2019, the School District will report the activities and related balances currently reported as fiduciary in a newly created special revenue fund.